liferay/liferay-docs/develop/tutorials/articles/07-jsf-portlets-with-liferay-faces/19-troubleshooting-jsf-portlet-deployment-errors.markdown

 Is the error message helpful?
 How can I find the solution?

-If you're experiencing deployment problems with deploying a JSF portlet to Liferay Portal, there's a simple process you can follow to solve your deployment issues.
-Instead of trying to figure out what's wrong with your code, it's usually easier to compare your portlet to a working example, and find the differences between the two.
+If you're experiencing deployment problems with deploying a JSF portlet to Liferay Portal, there's a simple process you can follow to solve them.
+Instead of trying to figure out what's wrong with your code, it's usually easier to compare your portlet to a working example and find the differences between the two.
 This strategy is recommended by the Liferay Faces team.
-This tutorial creates a working example to compare your project to.
+This tutorial creates a working example for this purpose.

 For each step below, follow the instructions (if applicable) that pertain to your specific app server.
-These fundamental steps can be followed for any app server.
+You can follow these fundamental steps for any app server.

 1. Download a Liferay + *[app server]* bundle.